decentralized-identity/bbs-signature/draft-bbs-signatures.md

 2. dom_for_hash = encode_for_hash(dom_array)

-3. if dom_for_hash is INVALID, return INVALD
+3. if dom_for_hash is INVALID, return INVALID

 4. domain = hash_to_scalar(dom_for_hash, 1)